tim-klug/standard_config_files/README.md

-# standard_config_files
+# My Standard Config Files

-This repo contains some of my standard config files, so I will not loose them.
+May this repo give my config files a home, where I will everytime find them.